-The HIT Cell is a variant on crystalline.
+The HIT Cell is a variant of crystalline.
 Not a new product but a variant.

 What is the biggest difference in the solar community today instead of when you first entered the solar arena?

-In the United States, what people describe as the solar community is a totally different thing.
-When I started, the community was focused on semiconductor technology and the manufacturing of solar.
+In the United States, what people describe as the solar community is different.
+When I started, the community focused on semiconductor technology and solar manufacturing.